robi1970mkd/stibera-commerce/README.md

-# Stibera Commerce Final Deploy
+# Stibera Super Commerce App

-This is the final deployable version for Render and GitHub.
+This is the final deployable version of the Stibera online shop app.